-Volumes have been written about the place and historians today still chew the cud over its pivotal role in the long push to reconquer the Iberian peninsula from Moorish hands.
-One perhaps little known fact about Santiago de Compostela is that the Codex Calixtinus, compiled and published around the year 1140, was the first warts and all overland travel guide for the intrepid, godfearing, backpacking pilgrims that undertook the long walk across the Pyrenees and the plains of Castile to the Apostle’s alleged resting place in Galicia.
+Santiago de Compostela is undoubtedly one of Spain’s loveliest cities.
+Volumes have been written about the place and historians today still chew the cud over its pivotal role in the long push to wrest the Iberian peninsula from Moorish hands.
+One perhaps little known fact about Santiago de Compostela is that the Codex Calixtinus, compiled and published around the year 1140, was the first warts-and-all overland travel guide for the intrepid, godfearing, backpacking pilgrim that undertook the long walk across the Pyrenees and the plains of Castile to the Apostle’s alleged resting place in Galicia.

-- 100€ per person
+- €135 per person

-- Days: Tuesdays to Saturdays
+- When: Tuesdays to Saturdays

-Please inform us of any allergies or food intolerances prior to the tour.
+Note: Please inform us of any allergies or food intolerances prior to the tour.
 We will do everything we can to make sure you get the most out of the experience.